gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 * rhc

 In this lab, we are ready to start using OpenShift Enterprise to create our first application.
 To create an application, we will be using the *rhc app* command.
-In order to view all of the swtiches available for the *rhc app* command, enter the following command:
+In order to view all of the switches available for the *rhc app* command, enter the following command:

+**Note:  Execute the following on the client host.**

 	$ rhc app -h

 This will provide you with the following output:

+	Usage: rhc app <action>

+	Creates and controls an OpenShift application.
+To see the list of all applications use the rhc domain show command.
+Note that delete is not reversible and will stop your application and then remove the application and repo from the remote server.
+No local changes are made.

 	List of Actions
- 	create             Create an application and adds it to a domain git-clone          Clone and configure an application's repository locally delete             Delete an application from the server start              Start the application stop               Stop the application force-stop         Stops all application processes restart            Restart the application reload             Reload the application's configuration tidy               Clean out the application's logs and tmp directories and tidy up the git repo on the server show               Show information about an application status             Show status of an application's gears
+ 	create             Create an application force-stop         Stops all application processes start              Start the application restart            Restart the application status             DEPRECATED use 'show <app> --state' instead delete             Delete an application from the server reload             Reload the application's configuration show               Show information about an application stop               Stop the application tidy               Clean out the application's logs and tmp directories and tidy up the git repo on the server

-	Global Options
-  	-l, --rhlogin login       OpenShift login
-  	-p, --password password   OpenShift password
-  	-d, --debug               Turn on debugging --timeout seconds         Set the timeout in seconds for network commands --noprompt                Suppress the interactive setup wizard from running before a command --config FILE             Path of a different config file -h, --help                Display help documentation -v, --version             Display version information

 ##**Create a new application**

 It is very easy to create an OpenShift Enterprise application using *rhc*.
 Create a directory to hold your OpenShift Enterprise code projects:

+**Note:  Execute the following on the client host.**

 	$ cd ~
 	$ mkdir ose
 	$ cd ose

 To create an application that uses the *php* runtime, issue the following command:

+**Note:  Execute the following on the client host.**

 	$ rhc app create firstphp php-5.3